 Seasoning is the most important factor in producing good firewood logs.

-With our latest air drying process on the other hand, cut trees are now fully seasoned naturally using only sun and wind (no more kilns producing massive amounts of CO2) in our new ope-ended polytunnel stores where we have seen the overall moisture content down as low as 15-20% before being processed into cut logs resulting in same quality of log as the kiln-dried logs.
+With our latest air drying process on the other hand using Mother Nature's Kiln, cut trees are now fully seasoned naturally using only sun and wind (no more kilns producing massive amounts of CO2) in our new open ended polytunnel stores where we have seen the overall moisture content down as low as 15-20% before being processed into cut logs resulting in same quality of log as the kiln-dried logs.